KyloGG88/PWGK8/README.md

 Here is a link to the GitPages for this challenge: [PWGK8](https://kylogg88.github.io/PWGK8/)

-Here is a screenshot of my work:
+Here are screenshots of my work:

 Start_window
 ![](images/Start_window.jpg)